depau/ttyc/README.md

 ```
   -h, --help                Show help
-  -H, --host               *Server hostname
-  -P, --port               *Server port
-  -t, --tls[=false]         Use TLS
+  -U, --url                 Server URL
-  -w, --watchdog[=10]       WebSocket ping interval in seconds, 0 to disable, default 10.
+  -w, --watchdog[=2]        WebSocket ping interval in seconds, 0 to disable, default 2.
-  -r, --reconnect[=3]       Reconnection interval in seconds, -1 to disable, default 3.
+  -r, --reconnect[=2]       Reconnection interval in seconds, -1 to disable, default 3.
-      --backoff[=linear]    Backoff type, none, linear, exponential, defaults to linear
+      --backoff[=none]      Backoff type, none, linear, exponential, defaults to linear
-      --backoff-value[=2]   For linear backoff, increase reconnect interval by this amount of seconds
-                            after each iteration.
-For exponential backoff, multiply reconnect interval
-                            by this amount.
-Default 2,
+      --backoff-value[=2]   For linear backoff, increase reconnect interval by this amount of seconds after each iteration.
+For exponential backoff, multiply reconnect interval by this amount.
+Default 2
   -u, --user                Username for authentication
   -k, --pass                Password for authentication
   -T, --tty                 Do not launch terminal, create terminal device at given location (i.e. /tmp/ttyd)